List of Bleach characters: A: Yhwach

-Yhwach (ユーハバッハ, Yūhabahha, pronounced in English as Yu-ha-ba-ha), the primary antagonist of the post-timeskip half series and by far the most powerful enemy of the entire series, is the sovereign of the Wandenreich and the progenitor of all Quincies.
+Yhwach (ユーハバッハ, Yūhabahha), the primary antagonist of the post-timeskip half, is the sovereign of the Wandenreich and the progenitor of all Quincies.
 Yhwach is also the son of the Soul King, the being whose existence is vital to the Soul Society.
 Yhwach bares the epithet "A" for "The Almighty" (Ji Ōrumaitī), the ability to see anything and everything that can occur all possible futures, and when he sees and knows of a power, it is rendered unable to defeat him.
 At its full capability, the ability can also alter the future in any way Yhwach wishes.
 When Yhwach was born, he already demonstrated supernatural abilities through infusing a part of his soul in other people to heal them of injuries and disabilities.
 But the moment a person healed this way dies, Yhwach regains that fragment, while gaining that person's abilities and knowledge.
 As this extended his life, revered as a holy child, Yhwach took the name of YHWH which the people proclaimed in his presence.
-Yhwach resolved to destroy the current reality to create a world without death, defeated by Yamamoto a millennia prior to the events of the series and sealed away for nine centuries and nine decades.
+Yhwach resolved to destroy the current reality to create a world without death, defeated by Yamamoto a millennium prior to the events of the series and sealed away for nine centuries and nine decades.
 Upon being freed, Yhwach spent the next nine years stealing the powers from "impure" Quincies to regain his power through his life-manipulating ability Auswählen (Ausuvēren).
 Among his victims were Ichigo's mother Masaki, as she protected her son Ichigo from the Hollow Grand Fisher, and Uryū's mother Kanae Katagiri.
 It appears his time imprisoned has left his sanity in question; he claims everything he is doing is for peace despite his sadistic behavior and dark humor.

 Months after Aizen's defeat, Yhwach conquers Hueco Mundo by defeating its current leader Tier Harribel and imprisoning her while employing Arrancars as foot soldiers for the Wandenreich in preparation to invade the Soul Society.
 As Ichigo Kurosaki battled Quilge, Yhwach has the Sternritters invade the Soul Society and attempted to recruit Aizen while having Royd Lloyd pose as him.
 But once Yhwach arrives and executes Royd, he steals Yamamoto's bankai and uses it to kill him.
 Shortly after, Yhwach is then confronted by Ichigo and has a brief battle with him, during which he reveals that his mother Masaki was a Quincy before departing.
 Several days later, as Ichigo learned of his ties to the Quincy through both his mother and Zangetsu's likeness to how Yhwach looked 1000 years ago, Yhwach has Haschwalth bringing Uryū before him.
 Telling Uryū that he was the only impure Quincy who survived the effects of Auswählen, having a power that surpasses his own, Yhwach makes the young Quincy his heir before returning to the Soul Society to enact the final phase of his plan.